Alan Cranston: State Controller

 A Democrat, Cranston was elected California State Controller in 1958, reelected in 1962, and defeated for reelection in 1966.
+He was the first Democrat to hold the position since John P. Dunn left office in 1891.

 U.S. Senator

 Cranston first ran for the United States Senate in 1964.
 He lost the Democratic primary to former White House Press Secretary Pierre Salinger, who went on to lose the general election to Republican George Murphy.

-In 1968, Cranston was elected to the first of four terms in the United States Senate, defeating Republican state Superintendent of Schools Max Rafferty in the general election after the staunchly conservative Rafferty had narrowly defeated the liberal Republican incumbent, Thomas Kuchel, in that party's primary.
+In 1968, Cranston was elected to the first of four terms in the U.S. Senate, defeating Republican state Superintendent of Schools Max Rafferty in the general election after the staunchly conservative Rafferty had narrowly defeated the liberal Republican incumbent, Thomas Kuchel, in that party's primary.

 The election was marred by mudslinging.
 A conservative writer, Frank Capell, authored a pamphlet suggesting that Cranston might have had Communist leanings in his youth, and that during his stint at the Office of War Information he helped falsely convince Franklin D. Roosevelt that Nazi Germany had perpetrated the Katyń massacre.
 Many of the same allegations were recycled in an article that ran in American Opinion in 1974 titled "Alan Cranston: The Shadow in the Senate".
 (The article's title was a reference to Lamont Cranston, the main character in the popular radio program The Shadow.)

 During his first few months in office, Cranston introduced a resolution calling for President Nixon to halt closing 59 Job Corps Centers.
 He amended the original resolution to include a June 30 deadline that would allow Congress to do a study of the targeted facilities and removed language criticizing the Nixon administration for damaging trainees' lives by closing the facilities.
 In April 1969, the Senate Labor and Public Welfare Committee approved the revised Cranston proposal in a vote of 10 to 6.
-Cranston predicted victory for the resolution when it was taken up for a vote by the entire chamber, but the Senate defeated it on May 13, 1969, by a vote of 52 to 40.
+Cranston predicted victory for the resolution when it was taken up for a vote by the entire chamber, but the Senate defeated it on May 13, 1969, by a vote of 52–40.

 In a September 12, 1971 statement, Cranston disputed the Pentagon's claims that military manpower and national security would be threatened if Congress did not renew Nixon's draft authority and said he would filibuster the draft measure.

 In September 1973, Cranston introduced an amendment that would reduce American forces overseas by 20% in the next 18 months and would include naval forces.
 It was introduced as a fallback amendment to the 40% reduction in American forces overseas Senator Mike Mansfield had offered.

 In November 1973, Cranston announced his support for the nomination of Gerald Ford as vice president.
 He said his support came after consulting "several hundred persons—Democrats and Republicans, business and labor leaders, elected politicians and party functionaries—in his own state of California" and finding little opposition to Ford.